Careers360 Logo

 Is NID Better Than IIT?
 Career Opportunities, Admission Process, Salary

-When considering some of the top Institutes for Design Programmes, candidates are often encouraged to consider the National Institute of Design and IIT Bombay Industrial Design Centre.
-Given the popularity of both, candidates will be confused on NID or IIT which is better.
+Is IIT bettern than NID is a common dilemma among candidates aiming for admission into top design colleges in India.
+Given the popularity of both, candidates will be confused about which is better among NID and IIT.
 To help candidates make an informed choice, the article below provides a NID vs IIT comparison.
-Candidates can learn about the NID Admission process or that of IIT Bombay IDC admission as well.
+Candidates can learn about the NID Admission process and IIT Bombay IDC admission as well.
 Further details about career opportunities after IIT Design Courses or NID design programmes are also covered.

 This Story also Contains